 - A minimum of two additional 300- and 400-level courses in any of the above or related areas

 Typically, philosophy graduate programs require a sample of philosophical writing.
-Students should take care to write a suitable paper, perhaps in conjunction with the Honours Colloquium or another fourth-year course.
+Students should take care to write a suitable paper, perhaps in conjunction with their senior honours seminar or another fourth-year course.

 Additionally, applicants should have a minimum average of 76% and graduate with upper-second-class standing or higher.